llamaxyz/llama-periphery/docs/token-voting/token-governor.md

     string description
 ```

-- Role: The role that will be used to determine the permission ID of the Token Governor.
+- Role: The role that will be used to determine the permission ID of the `LlamaTokenGovernor`.
 - Strategy: The strategy contract that will determine how the action is executed.
 - Target: The contract called when the action is executed.
 - Value: The value in wei to be sent when the action is executed.